cisagov/ScubaGear/baselines/sharepoint.md

 ## 3. Securing Anyone Links and Verification Code Users

-Sharing files with external users via the usage of Anyone links or Verification codes is strongly discouraged because it provides access to data within a tenant with weak or no authentication.
-If these features are used, this section provides some access restrictions that could provide limited security risk mitigations.
+Sharing files with external users via the usage of **Anyone links** or **Verification codes** is strongly discouraged because it provides access to data within a tenant with weak or no authentication.
+If these features are used, this section details some access restrictions that could provide limited security risk mitigations.

-**Note**: The settings in this section are only applicable if an agency is using Anyone links or verification code sharing.
+**Note**: The settings in this section are only applicable if an agency is using **Anyone links** or **Verification code** sharing.
 See each policy below for details.

 ### Policies
 #### MS.SHAREPOINT.3.1v1
-Expiration days for anyone links SHALL be set to 30 days or less.
+Expiration days for **Anyone links** SHALL be set to 30 days or less.

 <!--Policy: MS.SHAREPOINT.3.1v1; Criticality: SHALL -->
-- _Rationale:_ Anyone links may be used to provide access to information for a short period of time.
+- _Rationale:_ Links may be used to provide access to information for a short period of time.
 Without expiration, however, access is indefinite.
-By setting expiration timers for anyone links, administrators prevent unintended sustained access to information.
+By setting expiration timers for links, administrators prevent unintended sustained access to information.
 - _Last modified:_ June 2023
-- _Note:_ This policy is only applicable if the external sharing slider on the admin center sharing page is set to Anyone.
+- _Note:_ This policy is only applicable if the external sharing slider on the admin center sharing page is set to **Anyone**.

 #### MS.SHAREPOINT.3.2v1
-The allowable file and folder permissions for anyone links SHALL be set to View only.
+The allowable file and folder permissions for links SHALL be set to **View** only.

 <!--Policy: MS.SHAREPOINT.3.1v1; Criticality: SHALL -->
 - _Rationale:_ Unauthorized changes to files can be made if permissions allow editing by anyone.
-By restricting permissions on anyone links to View only, administrators prevent anonymous file changes.
+By restricting permissions on links to **View** only, administrators prevent anonymous file changes.
 - _Last modified:_ June 2023
-- _Note:_ This policy is only applicable if the external sharing slider on the admin center sharing page is set to Anyone.
+- _Note:_ This policy is only applicable if the external sharing slider on the admin center sharing page is set to **Anyone**.

 #### MS.SHAREPOINT.3.3v1
 Reauthentication days for people who use a verification code SHALL be set to 30 days or less.

 <!--Policy: MS.SHAREPOINT.3.1v1; Criticality: SHALL -->
 - _Rationale:_ A verification code may be given out to provide access to information for a short period of time.
-Without expiration, however, access is indefinite.
 By setting expiration timers for verification code access, administrators prevent  unintended sustained access to information.
 - _Last modified:_ June 2023
-- _Note:_ This policy is only applicable if the external sharing slider on the admin center sharing page is set to Anyone or New and Existing Guests.
+- _Note:_ This policy is only applicable if the external sharing slider on the admin center sharing page is set to **Anyone** or **New and existing guests**.

 ### License Requirements